Omikhleia/omikhleia-sile-packages/README.md

   - [X] Temporary command redefinition (save and restore)

 Progress status:
-- **epigraph** package: inspired (loosely) from the LaTeX package by the same name, with minimal set of useful features
+- **epigraph** package: inspired (loosely) from the LaTeX package by the same name, with minimal set of useful features.
+Internal implementation details may change as my knowledge of SILE improves, but the user interface should be ok and the package does a decent job.
 - **redefine** package: considered as a beta-version at best.